-Woodbury students learn from a combination of full-time and part-time faculty.
+Woodbury students learn from a combination of full- and part-time faculty.
 This mix of highly credentialed, academically trained professors and “real life” professionals with advanced degrees offers students the best of both worlds.
-The full-time faculty consists of 93 individuals, approximately half of whom are women.
-In addition, there are 182 adjuncts, including many working professionals who share their expertise and experience with students.
-Overall, the student/professor ratio is 8 to 1, and the average class size is 14.
+The student-to-professor ratio is 9 to 1, and the average class size is 15.

 Woodbury takes pride in providing students with individual attention.
-Faculty members, many of them practicing professionals themselves, understand that students will need to satisfy the high standards their professions expect, now and in the future.
-They also understand that what distinguishes Woodbury graduates from others is that students learn to use their own experiences and voices.
-Students see themselves as makers of knowledge, and faculty members empower, support and nurture students in that process.
+Faculty members, many of whom are practicing professionals themselves, understand that students will need to satisfy the high standards that come with their professions, both now and in the future.
+They also understand that what distinguishes Woodbury graduates from others is that they have been taught to use their own experiences and voices.
+Students see themselves as makers of knowledge, and faculty members empower, support, and nurture them in that process.

 Student life is what truly makes Woodbury a vibrant campus.
 Whether it is the casual culture of the 24/7 studios or the formal culture of the annual Grand Critique, where 400 architecture students and professors gather to celebrate and discuss projects, the integration of academic and personal development is present everywhere on campus.